Holy Week (Palm Sunday – Holy Saturday)

 When is Holy Week

 Holy Week is between Palm Sunday and Holy Saturday.
-It includes Maundy Thursday, Good Friday which has special observances in churches.
-Holy Week in 2021 is from March 28 (Palm Sunday and ends on April 3 (Holy Saturday).
+It includes Maundy Thursday, Good Friday which have special observances in churches.
+Holy Week in 2023 is from April 2 (Palm Sunday) and ends on April 8 (Holy Saturday).

 The Holy Week begins with the Palm Sunday celebration that leads to Easter.
 As Jesus rode into a bursting Jerusalem to celebrate the Passover festival, people were so moved they laid down palm branches and clothes in front to honor him.
 Back then, palm branches were symbols of triumph and victory and created the atmosphere of a modern-day ticker-tape parade.
 In some churches, palm branches or palm crosses, made from palm leaves, are given out to everyone.
 In some other churches, the children will make crosses from strips of paper.
 Many churches will have a procession in or around the church while people sing songs of praise and wave palm leaves.